SorenEricMent/psychosis/README.md

 - Lookup interfaces or templates via tags, name or description.

-- (EXTRA FUNCTIONALITY) Full SELinux language parser for the funcionality above (I only plan to support first-order statements with no advanced supports like Interface calls and a full language parser would be extremely hard, but I will try if it's possible)
+- (EXTRA FUNCTIONALITY) Full SELinux language parser for the functionality above (I only plan to support first-order statements with no advanced supports like Interface calls and a full language parser would be extremely hard, but I will try if it's possible)
+	- First-order Interface calls are already supported!

+- Save project independently to a .pcsj file
+- Load .pcsj file to a project in the workspace
+- Save the whole program state to a .pcsw workspace file
+- Load from a .pcsw workspace file to recover the whole previous program state
 ## Instructions